The “Stranger Things” Stars are Back Behind the Mic

 FINN WOLFHARD

 We’re excited to see where this new chapter leads for each of our favorite Stranger Things cast members, and we’ll be the first to sit in the front row at their next live show.
-Be sure to tune into the fifth and final season of the series, which will be available for streaming on Netflix this summer.
+Be sure to tune into the fifth and final season of the series, which will be available for streaming on Netflix this Winter.
 In the meantime, you can find Maya, Joe, and Finn’s music on all of your favorite streaming platforms.